Living in Reid Video

-Broadhurst is an upperclassmen co-ed community consisting of private suires with an adjoining bathroom shared between two students.
+Broadhurst is an upperclassmen co-ed community consisting of private suites with an adjoining bathroom shared between two students.
 Each room is 15' x 20'; two of which are handicap accessible.
 In addition, there is a community kitchen available for student use.

 Wallingford is the only all male residence hall on Southwestern's Campus.
-Though it is the primary housing facility for freshman men, this Wallingford is also available to upperclassmen.
+Though it is the primary housing facility for freshmen men, this Wallingford is also available to upperclassmen.
 Wallingford Hall boasts rooms with adjoining bathrooms, two large lobbies, and a community kitchen.

 Studies have shown that not only do students who spend at least their first couple of years living on campus receive better grades than those who commute, they also tend to persist (and finish their degrees) in higher numbers than those living off campus.
 That's why we think it's important for students to take advantage of campus housing.
 It's not just about having a place to sleep; living on campus is about community, friends, and learning about one another.